bf-enterprise-solutions/ed.bf/README.md

 - [ ] Forward regexp addresses.
 - [ ] Backward regexp addresses.
 - [ ] Addresses with commands.
+- [ ] Make bfed embeddable.
+  - [ ] Terminate on the same memory cell that bfed started on.
+  - [ ] Clean up the memory before terminating.
 - [ ] Use GNU m4 macros to reduce code repetition.
   - Is that worthy of Brainfuck programmer?
 No, it's not.
     - Do I care?
 Depends on how much bloat I'll end up with.